view7677/java-interview-questions/pages/Spring.md

 <bean id="manager" class="com.dept.Manager" />
 ```

-autodetect: This is an advanced mode for autowiring.
+5. **autodetect**: This is an advanced mode for autowiring.
 In this case,
 by default Spring tries to find a constructor match.
 If it does not find
 constructor then it uses autowire by Type.

 E.g. This is an example of autodetect Autowiring.

 ```xml